Tristan816la/Bruin-Share-Frontend/README.md

 cd Bruin-Share-Frontend
 ```

-2. To use the Google Map API in your local host, create a .env file and add the API key:
+2. To use the Google Map API in your local host, create a .env file and contact Tristan for API key:
 ```
-touch .env && echo "REACT_APP_GOOGLE_MAPS_API_KEY="AIzaSyDArSKESXMKGWYb41JoiA1GfTiryZWNkcE"" > .env
+touch .env && echo <API_KEY> > .env
 ```
-- (p.s.
-This API key shouldn't be shown if this is a public repo)

 3. Install all the dependencies